edgeimpulse/expert-projects/renesas-rzv2l-pose-detection.md

 ![Avnet RZBoard V2L](.gitbook/assets/renesas-rzv2l-pose-detection/Untitled9.png)

-The RZBoard does not have all the features of the Renesas Eval kit but is useful for deployments and most common scenarios where you would use a SBC and can actually act as a drop in replacement for similar SBC’s especially when ML acceleration is required.
+The RZBoard does not have all the features of the Renesas Eval kit but is useful for deployments and most common scenarios where you would use a SBC and can actually act as a drop in replacement for similar SBC's especially when ML acceleration is required.

 ## Using DRP-AI with Your Own Model